heavyai/heavydb/MapDBetaGuide.md

 `<property>` in the optional WITH clause can be:

 * `delimiter`: a single-character string for the delimiter between input fields.
 The default is `","`, i.e., as a CSV file.
 * `nulls`: a string pattern indicating a field is NULL.
-By default, an empty string means NULL.
+By default, an empty string or \N means NULL.
 * `header`: can be either `'true'` or `'false'` indicating whether the input file has a header line in Line 1 that should be skipped.
 * `escape`: a single-character string for escaping quotes.
 The default is the quote character itself.
 * `quoted`: `'true'` or `'false'` indicating whether the input file contains quoted fields.
 The default is `'false'`.